iterative/dvc.org/static/docs/tutorials/deep/preparation.md

 ## Install DVC

 Now DVC software should be installed.
 The easiest way to install DVC is a system dependent package.
-DVC supports all common operating systems: MacOS X, Linux and Windows.
+DVC supports all common operating systems: MacOS, Linux and Windows.
 You can find the latest version of the package on the [home page](/).

 Alternatively, you can install DVC by Python package manager — PIP if you use